§1: Who has natural rights?

 woman's life or health.

-process natural resources away from the natural state in the direction of
+liberty to process natural resources away from the natural state in the

-to dispose this property as long as the owner does not violate the similar
+property and to dispose this property as long as the owner does not violate

 Right to use is “the right to continue an initiated use as long as one does not